-When the loading is complete, PRESS the letter a in response to the column selection prompt in order to select a 40 column display.
+When the loading is complete, PRESS the letter a in response to the column selection prompt in order to select a 40 column display on the Commodore 64 or 80 column display on the Commodore 128.
 At this point the program is loaded and you are ready to enter text.